csjliang/PPR10K/README.md

 - 3 versions of manual retouched targets of all photos given by 3 expert retouchers; <br>
 - full resolution human-region masks of all photos.

-This dataset is first of its kind to consider the two special and practical requirements of portrait photo retouching task, i.e., Human-Region Priority and Group-Level Consistency.
-Three main challenges are expected to be tackled in the follow-up researches: <br>
-- Flexible and content-adaptive models for such a diverse task regarding both image contents and lighting conditions; <br>
-- Highly efficient models to process practical resolution from 4K to 8K; <br>
-- Robust and stable models to meet the requirement of group-level consistency.

 ### Samples